don/BluetoothSerial/README.md

     bluetoothSerial.setDiscoverable(discoverableDuration);

 #### Android
-For Android, `setDiscoverable` takes an int for the amount of time device should be discoverable.
+For Android, `setDiscoverable` takes an int for the number of seconds device should be discoverable.
 A time of 0 will make it permanently discoverable.

 #### iOS
 Not currently implemented.